PROTECT OUR POLLINATORS HABITAT FUND

 -

-Grantee must submit expense receipts (all at one time) by September 30, 2023
+Grantee must submit expense receipts (all at one time) by the end of the 2025 fiscal year

 -

-Grantee must submit a simple report for years one through three of habitat establishment (no more than one page)
+Grantee must submit a simple report for years two and three of habitat establishment (no more than one page)

 -